 It was all a very easy, painless process.
 After the download, I found Grammarly working all over the internet, just as it said it would.
 Here are some screenshots of Grammarly in action:

 Here it is working on Facebook.
 As you can see, it’s doing a great job of catching my spelling and capitalization issues.
 It says nothing about my missing periods, but perhaps it knows people aren’t big about punctuation on social media?!

-To illustrate how inclusive Grammarly is, here I am writing in an online form to my senator about protecting net neutrality.
+To illustrate how Grammarly works across your system, here I am writing in an online form to my senator about protecting net neutrality.
 You can see the little green Grammarly icon at the bottom right of the screenshot.
-Green means my writing looks good, and I didn’t embarrass myself while trying to participate in democracy…
+Green means my writing looks good, so I know I didn’t embarrass myself while trying to participate in democracy…

 Here’s Grammarly working in a PayPal invoice reminder.
 How cool is that?!

 When I want to change something, I hover over what’s underlined, it suggests the correction and I can click on the correction.
 Boom: no more error.

 For documents, I can download the corrected version back into my computer.